pedrorechez/linkingwallets/README.md

-# linkingwallets
+# Listening Whispers of Ripple
-Linking Wallets and DeanonymizingTransactions in the Ripple Network
+Linking Wallets and Deanonymizing Transactions in the Ripple Network